Mode d'utilisation de l'huile de moringa

 How to use moringa oil for skin care?

 Suitable for all skin types, the moringa oil is a gentle vegetable oil that can be used on both the face and body.
 Rich in oleic acid, its major compound, this vegetable oil has proven moisturising properties to strengthen the hydrolipidic film and prevent skin dehydration.
-It also has an interesting antioxidant action to slow down the photoaging process and protect the skin from oxidative stress.
-Finally, several studies have shown that the use of moringa oil is beneficial for minor redness or small cuts, due to its soothing and healing effects.
+It also has an interesting antioxidant action to slow down the photoaging and protect the skin from oxidative stress.
+Finally, several studies have shown that the use of moringa oil is beneficial in cases of slight redness or small cuts, due to its soothing and healing effects.
 Versatile, moringa oil is therefore an ideal choice for a variety of applications.

 A closer look at the use of moringa oil for hair.